Skip to main content

 • indoxacarb (Avaunt): 2.5 to 3.5 oz/A; PHI 3d, REI 12h, Bee: H, Group 22.
 Use high rate for DBM.
 Add a wetting agent to improve spray coverage.

-• malathion (Malathion 57 EC): 1 to 2 pt/A for broccoli, Brussels sprouts, cauliflower, cabbage, kohlrabi, 1 to 1.6 pt/A for kale and mustard greens; 1.6 pt/A for collards; PHI 2d broccoli, Brussels sprouts, cauliflower, 7d cabbage, kale, collards, kohlrabi, mustard greens, REI 48h broccoli, Brussels sprouts, cabbage, cauliflower; 24h kohlrabi; 12h collards, kale, mustard greens, Bee: H, Group 1B.
+• malathion (Malathion 57 EC): 1 to 2 pt/A broccoli, Brussels sprouts, cauliflower, cabbage, and kohlrabi, 1 to 1.6 pt/A kale and mustard greens, 1.6 pt/A collards; PHI 2d broccoli, Brussels sprouts, and cauliflower, 7d cabbage, kale, collards, kohlrabi, and mustard greens, REI 48h broccoli, Brussels sprouts, cabbage, cauliflower, 24h kohlrabi, 12h collards, kale, and mustard greens, Bee: H, Group 1B.
 Not for DBM except on collards.

 • methomyl (Lannate* LV): 1.5 to 3 pt/A for CL and DBM, 0.75 to 3 pt/A for ICW on broccoli, cabbage, cauliflower, 1.5 to 3 pt/A for ICW on Brussels sprouts, collards, kale, mustard greens; PHI 1d cabbage, 3d broccoli, Brussels sprouts, cauliflower, 10d Chinese cabbage, collards, kale, mustard greens, REI 48h, Bee: H, Group 1A.
 Not for ICW or DBM on Chinese cabbage.
 Add wetting agent to improve coverage.